 The Pretty Mom's Lesson.

 She’s been a young bonny mom, and she’s got a teenager son.
-No dad and that’s a quite common thing these days, so she’s been both a stick and a carrot for her kid.
+No dad – that’s a quite common thing these days, so she’s been both a stick and a carrot for her kid.

 She is not a manager, rather a labor, and rarely has a well-paid job.
 A credit chain in a consistent way, and every morning she hasn’t got an ability for an extra minute to sleep a bit longer than yesterday or any day before.
 And all that has a profound affect her nerves like a Chinese drop steadily falling down on the top of the head.
 So her loved ones have recently started to press that their pretty young lady turns like a nervous wreck.

 At times, she is even snapping at someone around, but always quickly calms down.
-However, she has a prodigious good mind, and she is able to give a great lesson to one who thinks all of a sudden too much of himself.
+However, she’s got a prodigious mind, and she is able to give a great lesson to one who thinks all of a sudden too much of himself.
 Hm, to predict her, it has never been easy.
 And this could be going to anybody, including her own teen, and especially him.

 ‘You’re frequently too darn worried, dear!’ the close relatives once told her.
 ‘Get your anger out!
-Have some fun and relax.
-You can do the dishes later and mopping too.
+Have some relax.
+You can do the dishes later, and mopping tomorrow.
 And drop away this damned laundry!’

-‘Oh, no time for relax!’ she repeatedly said to them.
+‘Oh, no time for relax!’ she repeatedly answered.
 My kiddo is gonna be in any minute.
 I gotta make some grub for him.
 Oh shit, and so much trouble on working.
 I fed up with all that.
-I’m really sick of it all!’
+Really sick of it all!’

 ‘He’s utterly gotten out of hand,’ she said angrily.

 ‘He should maybe take up some sports?
 Hit the gym, for instance!’
 Her besties gave her an advice.

 ‘Oh, he’s been doing it since last year.
 He got in touch with all kinds of punks there, and now they’re all hanging around, and I’ve no idea where they are.’